IsabelleAnn/IsabelleAnn/README.md

 - 👋 Hi, I’m @IsabelleAnn
 - 👀 I’m interested in becoming a Frontend Web Developer.
-- 🌱 I’m currently learning programming through https://www.theodinproject.com/.
+- 🌱 I’m currently learning Web Development through https://www.theodinproject.com/.
 <!---- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...--->